Latest posts by Hailey Friedman (see all)

 First off, what’s an engagement pod?
 An engagement pod is a group of people who agree to like and comment on eachother’s posts to help boost engagement.

 There are some theories that if a post receives many likes and comments very quickly after it was posted, that the Linkedin (or Facebook or Instagram) algorithm will identify this as strong content and boost the post in front of more eyes.

 If you believe this to be true, you can enhance the likelihood of going viral on Linkedin by getting a bunch of friends and influencers, even Linkedin editors, to like and comment on your post right after you post it.

 Yes.
 It does.

-I recently helped 3 friends write posts using this strategy and they also got extremely strong engagement on Linkedin:
+I’ve helped many clients and friends write posts using this strategy and they also got extremely strong engagement on Linkedin:

 Like I said, you don’t need millions of followers to get millions of views on Linkedin.
 All you need to do is write engaging content.

 Now go get started!

 And have fun 🙂